tequdev/evernode-docs/docs/source/sdk/hotpocket/tutorials/multisig.md

 Inside the `myclient` directory, run `node myclient.js`.
 This will start the client program and start to listen to user inputs.

 Type `makePayment <master-address> <receiver-address>` and hit **Enter**.
-This will send the user input to the contract and contact does the multi sign transaction it's implemented to do and sends the output.
+This will send the user input to the contract and the contract does the multi-sign transaction it's implemented to do and sends the output.

-In the client console you'll get an output like follows if the transaction succeed.
+In the client console, you'll get an output like follows if the transaction succeeds.

 ```bash
 (ledger:232)>>  {